OfficeDev/open-xml-docs/docs/how-to-delete-a-slide-from-a-presentation.md

 ms.date: 11/01/2017
 localization_priority: Normal
 ---
-# How to: Delete a slide from a presentation (Open XML SDK)
+# Delete a slide from a presentation (Open XML SDK)

 This topic shows how to use the Open XML SDK 2.5 for Office to delete a slide from a presentation programmatically.
 It also shows how to delete